2020 Michigan graduate students' strike: Course of the strike

 On September 10, student employees for the university's dining services announced they would perform a walkout the next day to also protest the university's COVID-19 policies.
 The strike expired that same day, with a vote scheduled over the next two days that would determine if the strike would be prolonged.
 On September 11, about 250 protestors gathered at the Michigan Union, where multiple speeches were given on issues pertaining to the strike.
 By September 13, the union announced that 80% of the votes cast were in favor of extending the strike for another week.
 The next day, President Schlissel announced that the university would be seeking a restraining order and a preliminary injunction against the union through the Washtenaw County Circuit Court to stop the strike.
 According to the university, the union could be held in contempt of court and face civil damages if the injunction is granted.
 That same day, U.S. Representative Rashida Tlaib of Michigan voiced her support for the strikers, accusing the university of "union-busting via the courts."

-On September 16, GEO 3550 held a press conference on the steps of the Hatcher Graduate Library where they elaborated on some of their anti-policing demands and spoke about the support they had received on both a local and national level.
+On September 16, GEO 3550 held a press conference on the steps of the Hatcher Graduate Library where they elaborated on some of their anti-policing demands and said that they received support on both a local and national level.
 The conference included several members of the university community discussing their concerns with the university's COVID-19 response.
 On the night of September 16, the union held a vote during a general meeting regarding a continuation of the strike.
 Ultimately, the union voted to end the strike with a vote of 1,074 to 239, with 66 members abstaining.
 Statements by the union claimed that the university made "substantial movements" on all of the union's demands, including policing reforms that had not been addressed in the university's first proposal to the union.
-As part of the end to the strike, the university agreed to drop its case with the Circuit Court to intervene in the work stoppage.
+The demands that were met were described by the union as "commitments," and no steps were made toward the union's so-called "abolitionist" goals.
+As part of the end to the strike, the university agreed to drop its case with the Circuit Court to intervene in the work stoppage, as such a case would be rendered moot.
 Ultimately, the strike was the longest in GEO 3550 history since 1975.